 Submitter No Submission point Summary National Policy Statement on Electricity Transmission 2008 recognises the national significance of the National Grid.
 Planning documents must adequately provide for the core strategic infrastructure that is required to support growth.
 Activities associated with the operation, maintenance and upgrade of existing transmission lines, and the establishment of new lines inevitably generate adverse environmental effects on the environment.
 Typically, these effects include visual impacts, noise, earthworks, and perceived effects arising from electric and magnetic fields.
 Clearly these environmental effects need to be managed, however the focus needs to be on the overall management approach rather than each individual or component effect.
-Such an approach properly recognises the unique characteristics of the assets and takes into account the unique physical characteristics and operational requirements of the National Grid that need to be taken into account when managing its environmental effects, including that: • The network is an extensive, linear and connected system of lines and substations that traverses the full length of the country.
+Such an approach properly recognises the unique characteristics of the assets and takes into account the unique physical characteristics and operational requirements of the National Grid that need to be taken into account when managing its environmental effects, including that: The network is an extensive, linear and connected system of lines and substations that traverses the full length of the country.
 The assets are of regional and national scale.
-Activities undertaken in any one part of the network can affect the remainder of the network; • The transmission assets are existing, dynamic working assets and need to operate within an envelope of accepted effects; and • The network has many operational and technical requirements that need to be recognised and that can impose constraints on the extent to which effects can be managed, and the extent to which alternative proposals can be put forward.
+Activities undertaken in any one part of the network can affect the remainder of the network; The transmission assets are existing, dynamic working assets and need to be recognised and that can immerse exercise and poprational and technical requirements that need to be recognised and that can immerse exercise and the extent to which as many operational and technical requirements that need to be recognised and that can impose constraints on the extent to which effects can be managed, and the extent to which alternative proposals can be put forward.
 Furthermore, the existing transmission network is already established and is part of the existing environment.
 Accordingly, any residual environmental effects' of the network are also a part of the existing environment.
 There needs to be recognition and acceptance that the network exists, that its form will change over time, and that it needs to be able to continue to operate within an envelope of accepted effects.
 When a new line is proposed, it is the careful route selection process that determines the best route in environmental and development cost terms.
 The route selection process is the best way to minimise and/or avoid, remedy or mitigate as appropriate, the potential adverse effects of new transmission lines.
 Full mitigation is not possible, because of the scale, extent and requirements of the linear network.
-124 5 Sought the following amendment: 'The New Zealand Energy Strategy (2007), the New Zealand Energy Efficiency and Conservation Strategy (2007) and the New Zealand Transport Strategy (2008) outline New Zealand's actions on energy and climate
+124 5 Sought the following amendment: The New Zealand Energy Strategy (2007), the New Zealand Energy Efficiency and Conservation Strategy (2007) and the New Zealand Transport Strategy (2008) outline New Zealand's actions on energy and climate